curtisoden/aws-emr-auto-resize-ebs-bootstrap/README.md

 ##Background

-This repo was originally forked from https://aws.amazon.com/blogs/big-data/dynamically-scale-up-storage-on-amazon-emr-clusters/, which is based off of the code referenced in the AWS Big Data Blog article "Dynamically scale up storage on Amazon EMR clusters" (https://aws.amazon.com/blogs/big-data/dynamically-scale-up-storage-on-amazon-emr-clusters/).
+This repo was originally forked from Forked from https://github.com/andr-t/aws-emr-resize_storage_nvme, which is based off of the code referenced in the AWS Big Data Blog article "Dynamically scale up storage on Amazon EMR clusters" (https://aws.amazon.com/blogs/big-data/dynamically-scale-up-storage-on-amazon-emr-clusters/).
 Unfortunately, the S3 reference in the article (s3://aws-bigdata-blog/artifacts/resize_storage/resize_storage.sh) does not seem to work.

+This repo includes andr-t's enhancement to support nvme volumes, which are used in AWS latest instance classes.

 To use this script, upload resize_storage.sh to an S3 bucket to which your EMR cluster has appropriate IAM S3 policies to access.